Walgreens walkout: 5 things you need to know – KION546

 Walgreens walkout: 5 things you need to know

-New York (CNN) — Pharmacy staff at some Walgreens stores across the country say they will lock their gates and walk out Monday, citing harsh working conditions that make it difficult to safely fill prescriptions.
+New York (CNN) — Pharmacy staff at some Walgreens stores across the country are locking their gates and walking out Monday, citing harsh working conditions that make it difficult to safely fill prescriptions.

-Pharmacists, technicians and support staff are planning walkouts from Monday through Wednesday, an organizer who asked to remain anonymous out of fear of retribution, confirmed to CNN.
+Many pharmacy staff members have told CNN that they plan to call out sick today in solidarity, and CNN spoke with some stores that reported much of their staff had called out on Monday, leaving them severely understaffed.
+Many other pharmacy employees posted to social media that they were walking out.

+On Walgreens’ website, some stores showed their pharmacies were temporarily closed on Monday, although the company didn’t immediately say why.

 Here’s what you need to know.